-Things are hotting up for the 2018 Pixel models with a range of rumours and leaks already feeding the fire of speculation.
+For Android fans there's little that's as exciting as the launch of a new Pixel with pure, unadulterated Android software.
+And leaks are hotting up for the 2018 Pixel models with a range of rumours already feeding the fire of speculation.

-Here is everything rumoured so far about the new Google Pixel devices, the Pixel 3 and Pixel 3 XL.
-Keen-eyed developers have pinpointed an April 2018 mention of "Pixel 3" within the Android source code, and Evan Blass has added his own take on the new phones, so we're sure the launch name will be Pixel 3.
+Here's everything rumoured so far about the new Google Pixel devices, the Pixel 3 and Pixel 3 XL.
+Keen-eyed developers pinpointed an April 2018 mention of "Pixel 3" within the Android source code, Evan Blass added his own take on the new phones and Google too quoted Pixel 3 on its YouTube influencer marketing platform, so we're pretty sure the launch name will be Pixel 3.

 Google Pixel 3 release date